-The allocation of goodwill to the various cash-generating units or groups of cash-generating units and impairment testing in accordance with IAS 36 on the basis of the expected future cash flows of these cash-generating units or groups of cash-generating units over the detailed planning period of four years are subject to estimates made by the Group.
+Impairment is tested in accordance with IAS 36 on the basis of the expected future cash flows of these cash-generating units or groups of cash-generating units over the detailed planning period of four years and is subject to estimates made by the Group.
 Judgments are also required to derive capitalization rates.
 A change in the factors used when testing goodwill and other intangible assets or property, plant and equipment for impairment may lead to higher, lower or no impairment.

-b.Determination of useful lives of property, plant and equipment and assessing which cost components can be capitalized c.
-Assessment of the need for and measurement of allowances for doubtful debts d.
-Measurement of pension obligations
+c.
+Determination of useful lives of property, plant and equipment and assessing which cost components can be capitalized (note 15)